-In 1998, he became resident at The Bomb, and for the following 6 years entertained music and dance lovers who came every week religiously to experience the deep, soulful, and spiritual music.
+In 1998, he became resident DJ at The Bomb in Nottingham, one of the most revered underground clubs in the UK, and for the following 6 years entertained music and dance lovers who came every week religiously to experience the deep, soulful, and spiritual music.
 In 2000, Dean created the party “NYC Deep” which has gone on to host successful nights around the globe from Miami to New York, Italy, France, Sweden, Greece, Russia and Belgium all with a compelling line up of DJ’s which have included Kerri Chandler, Frankie Feliciano, DJ Deep, Colleen ‘Cosmo’ Murphy, D’Malicious, Nathan Haines, Nik Weston, Russ Dewberry and Claudio Coccoluto to name a few.
 Over the past 20 years, Dean has played in the US and Europe, including: Centro Fly, Cielo, Public Assembly, Badaboum, Opium, Basic Club, Six Dogs, Pacha, Warehouse LDN, Cargo, 338 Boord Street, Block 33, The Met Hotel, Remvi and Mondo.

-Nowadays he continues to craft spiritual & soulful house music with underground disco and African rhythms into sets that entertain dance floors wherever he plays.
-He is a deeply spiritual brother and is well respected amongst both his peers and the dancers for his knowledge, love for the art, ability to think differently, his creativity, and above all else, his innate skill to both inspire and entertain those around him.
+Nowadays he continues to craft deep, spiritual & soulful house music with underground disco and African rhythms into sets that entertain dance floors wherever he plays.
+He is a deeply spiritual brother and is well respected amongst both his peers and the dancers for his love of the craft, his creativity, and above all else, his innate skill to rock a party!